 balletmore offers the standard September-May studio experience with class progression and performance opportunities.
-In addition, balletmore provides students with 9 week workshops through the new Wednesday Workshop program.
-New students also have the option of participating in a 9 week trial for technique classes prior to making a studio commitment.
+In addition, balletmore provides students with short-term training options through Wednesday, Thursday morning, and Saturday morning workshops.
+New students also have the option of participating in a two month trial for technique classes prior to making a studio commitment.

 balletmore provides the greater Grand Rapids community with a non-competitive style of school that is committed to quality training, minus the high costume fees, make-up, and expenses that often come with the world of dance.

 balletmore is a nurturing environment for dancers to thrive technically and artistically in an atmosphere that is positive and supportive, yet disciplined and focused.
 We offer opportunity to all dancers.
 We challenge each dancer to grow as an artist of physical movement and expression.
 The balletmore team encourages dancers to discover their own "voice" as artists.
 We respect the dancers we train.

 Our goal is to give dancers a long, joyful experience as they make dance a part of their lives.
 After retiring in 2001 with a hip injury, Mrs. Brossiet made it her goal to support dancers through injury prevention, safe technique, and strength training.

 How is self-esteem developed?
 When an individual conquers something on his or her own!
 It may be as small as a student's first plié, or as large as a dancer's first featured solo on a professional stage, but the, "I did it" a ha moment, comes because THEY did it.
 At balletmore, we work to empower students to work to the best of their abilities.
 We desire for our students to see and feel results that are physical as well as mental, ultimately boosting their self-esteem and strengthening their character.